norah-alhumoud/Starbucks-Capstone-Challenge/README.md

 ## Aim
 predict if offer will respond by the customer or not. if customer respond then model will choose discount or BOGO.
+We did explotery data analysit, then built models by using different algorithms ( Logistic Regression, Random forest and decision tree).

 ## Datasets
 The data is contained in three files:

  portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) profile.json - demographic data for each customer transcript.json - records for transactions, offers received, offers viewed, and offers completed Here is the schema and explanation of each variable in the files:

-portfolio.json
+#### portfolio.json

 id (string) - offer id
 offer_type (string) - type of offer ie BOGO, discount, informational